-- Sat: Within your school
+- Sat within your school

-- Prizes: Certificates and books
+Prizes: Certificates and books

-This paper consists of a set of short answer and several long answer questions.
+This paper consists of a set of short answer (Section 1) and several long answer thematic questions (Section 2).
 They require the student to solve problems, hence the time allocation.
-Results determine if students will be invited to participate in the next round (in January), and ultimately on to the team for the IPhO.
-Students at this level typically achieve 70-80/80, but considerably lower scores indicate a level of achievement that should in itself be considered by pupil and school a profound depth of development, skill at the subject.
-And a determination to solve hard physics problems.
-This paper is a challenge and is not an A level replica.
+Results determine if students will be invited to participate in the next round (Round 2 in late January), and ultimately onto the team for the IPhO and, if the dates of the competition fit, the European Physics Olympiad (EuPhO).
+Students at the team level typically achieve 70-80%, but considerably lower scores indicate a level of achievement that should in itself be considered by pupil and school as a profound depth of development, skill at the subject, and a determination to solve hard physics problems.
+About 2000 students participate in the competition annually.
+This paper is a challenge and is not an A level replica or a guide to A level performance.
+Not does an expected A* at A level indicate that a top result will be obtained here.
 It is a very tall ladder of skill, ability and preparedness which students climb until they grind to a halt.
-Good students should be encouraged to prepare for it and have a go; participation itself reflects well on a student’s interest and determination.
-Papers are returned to Oxford for marking.
+Good students should be encouraged to prepare for it by working through past papers over the months before; questions from past papers should also be integrated in to your teaching scheme of work.
+Participation itself reflects strongly on a student’s interest and determination.

 Certificates are awarded to the top students in approximately the following numbers:

-- 50 Gold (Top 50)
+- 50 Top Gold

-- 50 Gold
+- 100 Gold

-- 100 Silver
+- 200 Silver

-- 200 Bronze I
+- 300 Bronze I

-- 200 Bronze II
+- 300 Bronze II

-- 200 Commendations
+- 1000 Commendations

 Past papers can be found here.